Skip to Content

 Bangs Halo Braid hairstyle

-To create this side bangs, separate out any hair you don’t want to include in the braid and hold it in place with a hair clip before you begin working on your style.
+Separate the section you want to keep loose and hold it in place with a hair clip before you start braiding.

 Double halo braid hairstyle for black women